Anbar campaign (2003–2011): Operation Al Majid

 Some of the first offensive operations outside of Ramadi also began in late 2006, with the construction of 8 ft high dirt berms around several Iraqi cities in western Anbar: Haditha, Haqlaniyah, Barwanah, Rutbah, and Anah.
 The berming was part of Operation Al Majid, an American-led operation to clear and hold more than 30000 sqmi in western Anbar.
 Prior to Al Majid, a previous battalion commander had observed that his unit lacked the manpower to control both the main roads and towns of the Haditha Triad, that the Iraqi Army was as blind as they were, and that the insurgents were killing anyone who spoke to Coalition forces.
 The 2nd Battalion 3rd Marines had lost over 23 Marines in just two months trying to hold the area.
 In addition to the berms and the help of a local strongman known as Colonel Faruq, the Marines set up checkpoints in key locations to regulate entry and exit.
-By early January, attacks in the Triad had dropped from 10–13 per day to one every few days.
+By early January, attacks in the Triad had dropped from 10 to 13 per day to one every few days.

 The Iraq Study Group Report, released on 6 December, acknowledged that the Awakening movement had "started to take action", but concluded that "Sunni Arabs have not made the strategic decision to abandon violent insurgency in favor of the political process" and that the overall situation in Anbar was "deteriorating".
 On the same day, Captain Patriquin was killed by a roadside bomb in Ramadi along with Major Megan McClung, the first female Marine officer to die in Iraq.
 Following the execution of Saddam Hussein, Saddam's family considered interring him in Ramadi because of the improved security situation.
 On 30 December, an unknown number of loyalists near Ramadi staged a march carrying pictures of Saddam Hussein and waving Iraqi flags.